nicewaytodoit/aleksandar.ristevski.me/src/pages/articles/2020-12-24---PM2-To-The-Rescue/index.md

 $ sudo env PATH=$PATH:/home/<user>/.nvm/versions/node/v12.7.1/bin /usr/lib/node_modules/pm2/bin/pm2 startup systemd -u <user> --hp /home/<user>
 ```

 `<user>` will be the user you are using to run the applications.
 Copy and paste that entire line as you have it in your SSH press enter.
-After this you need to save current pm2 process list with:
+After this you need to save the current pm2 process list with:

 ```bash
 $ pm2 save
 ```
-You will get a following message saying that `dump.pm2` file is created.
+You will get the following message saying that the `dump.pm2` file is created.
 ```bash
 [PM2] Saving current process list...
 [PM2] Successfully saved in /home/<user>/.pm2/dump.pm2
 ```

-The dump file and all the log files will be in `~/.pm2` folder.
+The dump file and all the log files will be in the `~/.pm2` folder.

-If there is a need to update Node.js to newer version or update the PM2 startup script use `$ pm2 unstartup systemd` and then repeat the above process.
+If there is a need to update Node.js to a newer version or update the PM2 startup script use `$ pm2 unstartup systemd` and then repeat the above process.

-Only left is to test that your application will run after reboot, for that one you can use:
+Only left is to test that your application will run after a reboot, for that one you can use:

 ```bash
 $ shutdown -r now
 ```

 !
 Important:
 When you rebooting, pm2 will not restart from your `ecosystem.config.js` file but from the dump.pm2 file, replicating processes as they were.
-That being said it is important to remember when you make changes to ecosystem file you will need to delete all processes start pm2 with ecosystem file.
+That being said it is important to remember when you make changes to the ecosystem file you will need to delete all processes start pm2 with the ecosystem file.
 ```bash
 $ pm2 delete all
 $ pm2 start ecosystem.config.js.